Skip to content

 What We Do

-Search and Rescue Alberta teams can respond to numerous types of incidents, in almost any environment, with various capabilities and specialized resources.
+Search and Rescue Alberta teams respond to numerous types of incidents, in all kinds of weather and terrain, utilizing various capabilities and specialized resources.

 Read More